2 Main assumptions

 \[ Y_t = C_t + I_t \]

-Along those lines, we will make the further assumption about how investment is related to the level of GDP:
+Along those lines, we will make the further assumption about how investment is related to the level of GDP.

 Assumption 2.2 (Constant rate of saving) Assume a constant fraction of output, \(0<\gamma \leq 1\), is saved. (\(\gamma\) is the lower case Greek letter “gamma”).
 That is, \(\gamma Y_t\) is the amount of investment that occurs in a given period of time.
+We call \(\gamma\) the saving rate. \(\gamma\) is a parameter of the model – one that takes on a constant value by assumption.

 2.2 The Aggregate Production Function